microsoft/fast/packages/react/fast-components-react-base/src/data-grid/README.md

 - limiting how many data rows are converted to React Nodes and passed to the underlying display panel.
 Only one "page" worth of data is passed to the display panel at one time and is centered on the data currently in view.
 When the user scrolls near the end of a page a new page of data centered on the current scroll position is generated.
 How many items get passed to the display panel is controlled by the grid's `pageSize` prop.
 A page size greater than the number of items in the dataset ensures all items are passed to the display at all times if that is desired.

-- whether the underlying panel also virtualizes nodes that are not currently in view which is can be controlled by the `virtualizeItems` prop of the *data grid* component.
+- the underlying panel also virtualizes nodes that are not currently in view

+Both of these features are controlled by the `virtualizeItems` prop of the *data grid* component.
+When virtualization is turned off all rows are rendered to the dom and are sized by html/css.

 ## Accessibility
 *Data grid* implements the recommended keyboard navigation scheme described [here](https://www.w3.org/TR/wai-aria-practices/#grid)